 With the increasing demand of cutting-edge technology worldwide, many entrepreneurs are seeing this rise of demand as a profitable venture, which explains the recent escalation in the emergence of startups that are introducing new apps and technology to consumers.
 These technologies have perforated into our lives and have created new experiences and made lives simpler.
 Current technological trends such as Augmented Reality (AR), Chatbots, over-the-top content, are examples of technology that makes it easier for everyone to use and enjoy technology.

 The introduction of augmented reality has brought many perks to humankind.
-Augmented reality (AR) is a live view of the physical world that is injected with elements that are augmented by computer-generated sensory input.
-Unlike virtual reality (VR) that replaces the real world with a virtual world, AR retains the real world and simply adds something extra that is digitally create into it.
+Augmented reality (AR) is a live view of the physical world that is injected with elements that are augmented by the computer-generated sensory input.
+Unlike virtual reality (VR) that replaces the real world with a virtual world, AR retains the real world and simply adds something extra that is digitally created into it.
 AR has been a technology that has garnered the interests of many tech developers.
 Google has created Tango, a computing platform that uses computer vision to enable mobile devices to deliver user experiences such as indoor navigation, 3D mapping, physical space measurement, and many others.

-In 2016, Google via Tango has collaborated with Lenovo to implement AR capabilities into the Lenovo Phab 2 Pro, making it the first smartphone to sport AR technology.
-With the AR technology, users of Phab 2 Pro were introduced to functions such as virtually measuring distance between objects or to place a virtual version of furniture in their homes before physically purchasing them.
+In 2016, Google via Tango has collaborated with Lenovo to implement AR capabilities into the Lenovo Phab 2 Pro, making it the first smartphone to sports AR technology.
+With the AR technology, users of Phab 2 Pro were introduced to functions such as virtually measuring the distance between objects or to place a virtual version of furniture in their homes before physically purchasing them.
 The introduction of AR technology by Lenovo (and then subsequently by Asus in the form of the Zenfone AR) has opened the opportunity for up-and-coming startups to experiment with AR and VR platforms to be introduced to the public in the future.

-The introduction and usage of chatbots has enabled businesses to interact better with their consumers. in 2016, Facebook introduced the Messenger Platform for Facebook Messenger.
+The introduction and usage of chatbots have enabled businesses to interact better with their consumers. in 2016, Facebook introduced the Messenger Platform for Facebook Messenger.
 With over 900 million monthly users, the Messenger Platform is allowing business to engage customers in a two-way, one-to-one or one-to-many method.
 In the past, when consumers wanted to contact a company, they had to either call a hotline, drop an email, or visit a proprietary website.
 Now, the Messenger Platform has enabled companies to create bots that enable consumers to directly interact with a company.
-The bots enable consumers to inquire or seek advice easily, and enables companies to send latest updates directly to the consumer as well, providing a win-win situation for both parties.
+The bots enable consumers to inquire or seek advice easily and enables companies to send latest updates directly to the consumer as well, providing a win-win situation for both parties.

-Chatbots are a good way for startups to engage their audiences to obtain their feedback and understand their needs, so that they can cater their products and services better to the community which they are targeting.
+Chatbots are a good way for startups to engage their audiences to obtain their feedback and understand their needs so that they can cater their products and services better to the community which they are targeting.
 To make themselves stand out from competitors, CEOs and top management personnel in startups can also use chatbots as an alternative to relay messages and address issues personally to their customers or target prospects, adding a personal touch that makes them approachable and relatable.
 This serves as a win-win situation, as the top management is able to get direct feedback from end users, and the consumers are able to voice out directly to the management without going through filtering.

 Online Price Comparison